-At Total Uptime, we have two solutions that can help with this common challenge.
 A DNS-based solution that can automatically change IP addresses attached to ‘A’ or ‘AAAA’ records when a monitor detects that your primary site is down, and a network-based solution that simply redirects traffic without having to update DNS… much like a hardware router or load balancer would do.

 The secret behind both of these solutions is based on one thing: an advanced monitor.
 More than just a PING test or a GET request, our advanced monitors check the availability of your servers, devices or applications from multiple points around the world.
 3 checkpoints in the USA, 1 checkpoint in Canada, 1 checkpoint in Europe and 1 checkpoint in APAC.
 By checking from multiple locations around the world and by checking real-world application availability (like whether specific content shows up on your home page, for example) you’re guaranteed the ability to accurately detect when a device is truly down.

 When we’ve confirmed “DOWN”, we redirect traffic.
 With DNS, an automated change to the IP address is all that is required.
 And because we run a low TTL of 60 seconds, users around the world will be directed to the new IP address within 2 to 3 minutes.
 With our Networking solution, users are almost instantaneously redirected to the alternate device(s) without an IP change.
 That is all done behind the scenes, in a similar fashion to changing the NAT address on your firewall.
 The public IP remains the same, but the back-end IP has changed, seamlessly routing traffic without the user knowing.